cbworden/shake-doc/_sources/technical_guide.txt

 Each region wishing to implement ShakeMap should have a Vs30 map that covers the entire area they wish to map.
-Using the 1994, Northridge (southern California) earthquake ShakeMap as an example, we present, in :ref:`Figure 1.5 <figure1.5>`, the Vs30 map used.
+Using the 1994, Northridge (southern California) earthquake ShakeMap as an example, we present, in :num:`Figure #figure1-5`, the Vs30 map used.
 Up through 2015, the California site-condition map was based on geologic base maps as introduced by :ref:`Wills et al. \(2000\) <wills2000>`, and modified by Howard Bundock and Linda Seekins of the USGS Menlo Park (H. Bundock, written comm., 2002).
 The Wills' map extent is